jordanblakey/ffront/README.md

 ![tested with jest](https://img.shields.io/badge/tested_with-jest-99424f.svg) [![Build Status](https://travis-ci.org/jordanblakey/ffront.svg?branch=master)](https://travis-ci.org/jordanblakey/ffront)

-Start with a blazing fast build and `import` or `@include` if and when you need a feature.
-All scss and js utilities are modular, well documented, and easily added by uncommenting in `src/js/utils.js`, or `src/scss/app.scss`.
+Start with a lightning fast build and `import` or `@include` if you need a feature. scss and js utilities are modular, well documented, and toggleable in `src/js/utils.js`, or `src/scss/app.scss`.

 Designed for working mobile first and keeping a small footprint.
-Includes Sass, [Foundation](https://foundation.zurb.com/sites.html), a gesture library for working with touch events, and automatic dead code removal/minification.
+Babel transpiles ES6 out of the box.
+Comes with Sass, Handlebars, and a minmalist's [Foundation Sites](https://foundation.zurb.com/sites.html).
+There's a gesture library for working with touch, and dead code removal/minification.

-Includes [Jest](https://facebook.github.io/jest), a starter test suite, and code coverage reporting.
-Tests run with every save (for performance, checking only changed files).
-The standalone `yarn test` command provides detailed feedback, and runs randomized tests to identify edge cases.
+For testing, includes [Jest](https://facebook.github.io/jest) and a starter suite.
+While you work, tests run on every save, checking only changed files. `yarn test` uses random mocks to find edge cases and gives more detail, including code coverage.

-Also includes an example [Travis CI](https://travis-ci.org) config for easy continuous integration setup.
+Last, there's a [Travis CI](https://travis-ci.org) config for easy continuous integration.

 ## What's In the Box